-We proclaim [10] to be an early version of the current work.
-However, these versions differ significantly in technical aspects.
-The bottom-line is that the current exposition subsumes [10], while introducing a natural formalization that is both more expressive and more transparent than the one used in [10].
+Turning to [11], we proclaim it to be an early version of the current work.5 However, these versions differ significantly in technical aspects.
+The bottom-line is that the current exposition subsumes [11], while introducing a natural formalization that is both more expressive and more transparent than the one used in [11].
 The improvement is due to two main definitional ingredients that are introduced in the current version:

-- 1. The introduction of a third party (i.e., the referee/environment) for modeling goals
+- 1. The introduction of a third party (i.e., the referee/environment) for modeling goals.